mimvoid/gpl-palettes/README.md

 1. Download your desired palette file(s)
 2. Move the files(s) into `C:\Users\USERNAME\AppData\Roaming\krita\palettes`
-3. If Krita is open. restart Krita
+3. If Krita is open, restart Krita

 ## TODO